 Berthing

+[DP] Boats shall be kept in their assigned places while in the boat park.

 Data Protection

 Any personal information provided to the organizing authority will be used to facilitate participation in the event.
 Competitors and support persons are bound by the Racing Rules of Sailing and the other rules that govern the event (the rules), the legal basis for processing that personal information is contract.
 For any person not bound by the rules, the legal basis for processing that personal information is legitimate interest.
 Personal information will be stored and used in accordance with the organizing authority’s privacy policy.
 When required by the rules, personal information may be shared with Irish Sailing, a competitor’s or support person’s national authority and/or World Sailing.
 The results of the event and the outcome of any hearing or appeal may be published.